Consensys/doc.goquorum/docs/Tutorials/Private-Network/Create-IBFT-Network.md

 ### 3. Generate keys and configuration

-In the `IBFT-Network` directory, generate keys and configuration for 5 nodes.
+In the `IBFT-Network` directory, generate keys and configuration for five nodes.

 ```bash
 <path to istanbul-tools>/istanbul-tools/build/bin/istanbul setup --num 5 --nodes --quorum --save --verbose
 ```

-Node keys for 5 nodes, a `static-nodes.json` files, and a `genesis.json` files are generated.
+Node keys for five nodes, a `static-nodes.json` files, and a `genesis.json` files are generated.

-!!! example "Result"
+!!! example "Example files"

     ```bash
     validators